British Columbia PNP Plans

 BC PNP Business Immigration

-BC’s PNP has condensed the two earlier categories of Business Skills and Regional Business into one stream called Entrepreneur Immigration.
-It is now a two-stage process.
-First you submit an online application, then if your client gets a high score, they are invited to submit a complete application.
+BC’s PNP has two streams designated for Entrepreneur Immigration – Base Category and the Regional Pilot.
+Both are a two-stage process.
+For the Base Category, first you submit an online application along with a Business Concept.
+If your client receives a high score, they are invited to submit a complete application including a detailed business plan.
 The initial registration application must be made online.
 The applicants that score highest will be invited to submit detailed applications.
-Any potential business immigrant must meet the following requirements:
+Any potential entrepreneur immigrant must meet the following requirements:

 - General Nomination Requirements